fieldtrip/website/tutorial/layout.md

 ### Template layout from disk

 A [template layout](/template/layout) from disk is easy to use.
-Furthermore, it has the advantage that care has been taken to add an outline of geometric features (e.g. the ears and nose, or the outline of the MEG helmet) and that a well-fitting interpolation mask (i.e. the region in which the topoplot functions should interpolate) is present.
+Furthermore, it has the advantage that care has been taken to add an outline of geometric features (e.g., the ears and nose, or the outline of the MEG helmet) and that a well-fitting interpolation mask (i.e. the region in which the topoplot functions should interpolate) is present.
 For example the [CTF helmet layouts](/template/layout/#with-a-more-realistic-display-of-temporal-sensors-1) looks much more realistic than what you would get by projecting the 3D sensors onto a 2D place and drawing a circle with nose and ears around it.

 ### From a picture